w3f/polkadot-wiki/docs/learn/learn-agile-coretime.md

 :::info Agile Coretime is under active development

-The progress of Agile Coretime can be monitored [here.](https://github.com/orgs/paritytech/projects/119/views/20)
+The progress of Agile Coretime development can be tracked [here.](https://github.com/orgs/paritytech/projects/119/views/20)

 :::